 How would you define a Decision Support System?
 What do OLTP and OLAP stand for?
 Which are the main differences between these two different kinds of applications?
 What is a Data Warehouse?
-What is a business intelligence application?
+(What is a business intelligence application?)
 Why running the OLTP and the OLAP applications on the same system may it be a bad idea?
 Why may it be, in some cases, a good idea?
 How is a data warehouse populated, according to the standard three-levels approach?
 Which phase is the most complex and time consuming?
-Why do we have three distinct stores involved in the project?
+Why do we have three distinct stores involved in this operation?
 Which are the constructs of the Dimensional Fact Model?
 How do we proceed for the conceptual design of a data mart?
 Which are some examples of facts that one may store in a data mart?
 What is a measure?
 What is a dimension?
 What is the relationship between dimensions and measures?
 Which of the two is organized in hierarchies?
-Which operation of the data cube is related to the hierarchies?
-Where do measures and dimensions appear in typical SQL query?
+Which operations of the data cube are related to the hierarchies?
+Where do measures and dimensions appear in typical GROUP BY SQL query?
+How do dimensions and measures relate to the GROUP BY clause of a SQL query?
 How is a Dimensional Fact Table represented in the relational model?
 What is a star schema e what is a snowflake schema?
 The star schema is in Boyce Codd Normal Form?
 Why?
 And the snowflake schema?
 Why is the star schema generally preferred?
 What is a constellation schema?
 What is the multidimensional data model?
-What is the relationship between a relational table and a cube?
+(What is the relationship between a relational table and a cube?
 We say that a cube of persons whose dimensions are 'name, surname, age' is sparse, while a cube of sales whose dimensions are 'shop, date, product' is dense.
-What do we mean?
+What do we mean?)
 Which algebraic operators correspond to the cube operators - slice, dice, roll-up, drill-down?
 Which SQL queries?
 What about the pivot operator?
-If we have a 3D cube with dimensions Date,Shop,Product, what is the 'extended cube'?
+If we have a 3D cube with dimensions Date, Shop, Product, what is the 'extended cube'?
 Consider two different cubes C1 and C2 that have been both obtained by rolling-up, in different ways, the same cube C. When is it the case that C1 can be computed from C2?
-Distinguish the case when dimensions have no hierarchies and the case when dimensions have hierarchies.
+(Distinguish the case when dimensions have no hierarchies and the case when dimensions have hierarchies.)

 The engine that supports OLTP applications must be different from one designed to support OLAP applications.
 Why?